 This financial report is designed to provide our citizens, taxpayers, investors, and creditors with a general overview of the District's finances and demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, please contact Maggie Gagnon, Business Manager, Freedom Area School District, N4021 County Road E, Freedom, WI 54130-7593.
+If you have questions about this report or need additional financial information, please contact Maggie Gagnon, Director of Business Services, Freedom Area School District, N4021 County Road E, Freedom, WI 54130-7593.